 Many remember reading a story called “The Green Ribbon” as a kid.
 It was in a collection of children's horror stories titled, In a Dark, Dark Room and Other Scary Stories.
 Featuring the characters of "Jenny and Alfred," it was written by Alvin Schwartz, the same mastermind behind the classic collection, Scary Stories to Tell in the Dark.
 His version of the tale, however, was just that, a version.
 Like most of the scariest urban legends, the story of the velvet ribbon is an old one that’s been modified and handed down for ages.
 Sometimes, it has been a green ribbon; other times, it’s been black; it’s even been a red ribbon in a version or two.
 Regardless, it’s always been maddening to the man who marries its wearer.

 Historically, there is quite a bit of symbolism that goes along with chokers.
-They represented various things; ballerinas and upper class women, for example, had their own specific chokers.
-During the French Revolution, red chokers took on a more macabre symbolism, worn as a symbol of remembrance of and solidarity with those who lost their heads to the guillotine.
-In the late 19th century, a solid red or black choker made of ribbon, however, had ties to prostitution.
+They represented various things and were popular with upper class women in the 18th century.
+After the French Revolution, red chokers took on a more macabre symbolism, worn as a symbol of remembrance of and solidarity with those who lost their heads to the guillotine.
+In the mid to late 19th century, a black choker made of ribbon, however, had ties to prostitution.

 The ribbon clearly symbolizes a mysterious part of the woman's past and her husband’s inability to cope with not knowing about it.
 He lets this representation of her past (and his fantasies and fears of all it could symbolize) overshadow the present.
 In all the older versions (pre-Alfred and Jenny), the husband is extremely angry about this.
 He can’t even look at her in some cases, and it’s all because he doesn't know the story behind something of hers.